 One common thread runs through them all: they want to buy from someone they can trust.
 Someone who’s an expert in his or her field.
 Someone who will tell them how to achieve their goals.

-- Identify where your content strategy got off track
+- Identify where your content strategy goes off track.
+In order to do that, you need a track.

 Both businesses and B2C (business-to-consumer) customers alike want to buy from someone they can trust—someone who’s an expert in his or her field.
 Someone who’ll tell them how it tastes.
 How it works.
 And most importantly, what it will do for them and their businesses.